TurkeyMan/cpp-slice/README.md

 ## STL interoperability

-These types attempt to conform with standard STL api naming conventions and patterns where it doesn't conflict with the design goals.
+These types attempt to conform with standard STL API naming conventions and patterns where it doesn't conflict with the design goals.

 All types can efficiently construct from `std::vector`, `std::string`, etc, types.
 Some users may just like to use `Slice<T>` in an application that uses `std::string` for storage to gain access to efficient string manipulation.